How Coronavirus is affecting hospital services

 Emergency Care (A&E)

 Please consider all other urgent care services before attending A&E. You can get advice on the right service for your by calling NHS111.
-If you believe that you need a covid-19 test, please do not come to A&E - dial 119 for advice and information on booking a test.

 If you do need A&E, our emergency department will assess patients for symptoms of coronavirus on arrival and stream accordingly, taking appropriate infection prevention and control procedures, and physical distancing measures.